bashup/jqmd/README.md

 ...markdown and code start here...
 ~~~

-Also as with `mdsh`, you can run `jqmd --compile` to output a bash version of your script, with no external dependencies (other than jq and maybe  `yaml2json` or PyYAML).  `jqmd --compile` and `jqmd --eval` both inject their runtime functions into
+Also as with `mdsh`, you can run `jqmd --compile` to output a bash version of your script, with no external dependencies (other than jq and maybe  `yaml2json` or PyYAML).  `jqmd --compile` and `jqmd --eval` both inject the necessary jqmd runtime functions into the script so that it will work on systems without jqmd installed.

 (If you'd like more information on compiling, sourcing, and shelldown headers, feel free to have a look at the [mdsh docs](https://github.com/bashup/mdsh)!)